devblackops/devblackops.github.io/_posts/2016-04-07-building-a-simple-release-pipeline-in-powershell-using-psake-pester-and-psdeploy.md

 ![](/images/posts/building-a-aimple-release-pipeline-in-powershell-using-psake-pester-and-psdeploy/starting-folder.png)

-Now that we have git and posh-git installed, let make this folder a repository.
+Now that we have git and posh-git installed, let's make this folder a repository.
 {% highlight powershell %}
 cd C:\ServerInfo
 git init